-- Go to the Crumb Library and find the current and recent issues of the American Sociological Review (HM1.A75).
-They are among the periodicals located against the wall in the reference area on the first floor (to the left of you while facing the reference desk).
-All periodicals are shelved by call number.
-If they are missing, they may be waiting to be re-shelved.
-Ask at the reference desk if you cannot locate any. - Pick up an issue and flip through it look at the table of contents and the title page of one article.
+- Go to the Crumb Library and find the current and past issues of the American Sociological Review (HM1.A75).
+They are upstairs in the regular stacks.
+The most recent issues will not be bound into hardcover volumes yet, but the majority of the journals will be in hardbound volumes by year. - Pick up an older volume or a recent issue and flip through it look at the table of contents and the title page of one article.
 Write a full citation of the article below following the examples provided.
 The number of authors determines the format of the author's name(s).
-Pay close attention to all punctuation and formatting details and note that any lines after the first line get indented. - Titles of periodicals are italicized.
+Pay close attention to all punctuation and formatting details and note that any lines after the first line get indented.
+Titles of periodicals are italicized.
 Titles of articles are in quotation marks.
 All important words in article title are capitalized.
-See examples. $\rightarrow$
+See examples. → Your article citation here: